xertxetin/CetinJS/README.md

 ### About the Creator

 CetinJS is the brainchild of [Mert Çetin](https://www.meforcetechnology.com/mert-cetin), the sole creator and developer behind this project.
 Mert has dedicated countless hours to building and refining CetinJS to provide a powerful and efficient framework for developers.
 Your support goes a long way in helping Mert continue his work on this and other innovative projects.

+## Source Code Status and Development

+The core components of the CetinJS framework are currently closed-source and encrypted.
+This means that the fundamental structure and internal workings of the framework are not shared with users.
+As a result, the core code of CetinJS will not be accessible or modifiable in an open manner.

+However, CetinJS provides developers with the ability to create and develop projects.
+Users can leverage CetinJS to build high-performance and compatible applications for various projects.

+Development is ongoing, and updates and improvements to the framework's features will be provided in the future.
+We will continue to offer the necessary support and information to ensure that users can effectively utilize the framework and achieve the best experience.

+**Note:** CetinJS is currently inactive.

 <p align="center">
 <a href="https://www.buymeacoffee.com/xertxetin" style="text-decoration:none;"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=xertxetin&button_colour=BD5FFF&font_colour=ffffff&font_family=Comic&outline_colour=000000&coffee_colour=FFDD00" /></a>